Facilities Use Policy 402

 1. All External Group C Activities and unaffiliated organizations cosponsoring Group B activities shall provide the University a certificate of general commercial liability insurance.

 2. This insurance policy shall list the University as an “additional insured” and this listing must be indicated on the certificate, and also comply with those requirements relating to insurance contained in the procedures associated with this policy.

-1. The Executive Council is responsible for the implementation of this policy.
+1. The Chancellor and/or Cabinet is responsible for the implementation of this policy.